nikitavoloboev/data/research/staying-on-top-of-things.md

 ### Twitter with [Tweetbot](../macOS/apps/tweetbot.md)

 Twitter is my favorite social media network and it is where I share everything [I am personally up to](https://twitter.com/nikitavoloboev) right now.
 I love Twitter for its ability to tailor completely what news and tweets I am actually reading.
 I split Tweetbot into [two columns](../macOS/apps/tweetbot.md) on mac.
+And I use official Twitter iOS app.

 ### [Hacker News](https://hckrnews.com/) and [Lobsters](https://lobste.rs/)